 That wraps up our list of 10 trends in the fintech space to watch right now.

 In this new digital-first world, financial services of all kinds are scrambling to adapt.

-The financial institutions that will succeed appear to be those that are willing to partner with potential rivals and adapt to changing sentiments in consumer preferences.
+The financial institutions that will succeed appear to be those that are willing to use technology to achieve efficiency gains, avoid security missteps, and adapt to changing sentiments in consumer preferences.